dzhwinter/MITHackthonDetectionDemo/README.md

-# Detection Demo for MIT-Hackaton
+# Digits Recognition Demo for MIT-Hackaton

 Step 1.
 Start inference server on a machine which `nvidia-docker` is correctly configured.